-EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i. of the FOA.
-EERE will encourage a subset of applicants to submit Full Applications.
+DOE makes an assessment of each Concept Paper based on the criteria in Section V.A.i. of the FOA.
+DOE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 An applicant who receives a "discouraged" notification may still submit a Full Application.
-EERE will review all eligible Full Applications.
-However, by discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.
+DOE will review all eligible Full Applications.
+However, by discouraging the submission of a Full Application, DOE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.

-EERE may include general comments provided from reviewers on an applicant's Concept Paper in the encourage/discourage notification posted on EERE Exchange at the close of that phase.
+DOE will include general comments provided from reviewers on an applicant's Concept Paper in the discourage notification posted on EERE Exchange at the close of that phase.

-d.
-Content and Form of the Full Application
+D. Content and Form of the Full Application

 Applicants must submit a Full Application by the specified due date and time to be considered for funding under this FOA.
-Applicants must complete the following application forms found on the EERE Exchange website at https://eere-Exchange.energy.gov/, in accordance with the instructions.
+Applicants must complete the following application forms found on the EERE Exchange website at https://eere-exchange.energy.gov/, in accordance with the instructions.